Kitchen 2: The Big Decisions

 kitchen

 The good news?
 They were nearly a third the cost of the least expensive quotes I was getting everywhere else and had the same specs as the superior (read: super expensive, re-finance your house ’cause they’re that darn spendy) brands – things like soft close, exposed metal hinges, dovetailed joints and made from solid wood materials.
 The bad news?
 Well, it was a bit of a gamble buying from an online retailer I’d never heard of and the worst of all?
 Since it was semi-custom the color wouldn’t be exactly what I wanted.
 Remember what I said earlier about compromise?
 Sometimes close has to be good enough.
-And in this case I’d argue it actually turned out a bit better than the original plan.
+And in this case I’d argue it actually turned out a bit better than the original plan, especially with their custom veranda solutions that added a unique touch.
+One feature I particularly loved was their sliding walls, which created a seamless flow between the indoor and outdoor spaces.

 It's a terrible photo and colors are off but we went with option #1 - Tea Leaf